On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: Long time existence of solutions

-Here $\overline{V}$ depends only on two horizontal variables $\boldsymbol{x}'$.
+Here $\overline{V}$ depends only on the horizontal variables $\boldsymbol{x}'$.
 The global existence of solutions to system (\ref{Euler-1})--(\ref{Euler-3}) in Sobolev spaces $H^r$ with $r\geq 3$ is a classical result, see, e.g., \cite{BM02}.
 Moreover, from equation (3.84) in \cite{BM02}, for $r\geq 3$, we have